migramirez2/Harmony-ONE/progress/theo-perisic.md

 ---

+2024-06-18 Tue: Discussions with panoptic.
+Insight: panoptic is looking to launch on all layer 2s which support uniswap v3 this year, should we engage for Harmony layer 1 support, continue with our own implementation, or pursue both?
+Completed [Binance Marketing review](https://www.notion.so/harmonyone/Binance-Marketing-Trading-Review-cb6fc96845e64bceb478093b0facf31a).

 2024-06-17 Mon: [Magic Square](https://magic.store/) confirmed partnership with 3 listed projects upon completion of forms for Swap, Lend, and Timeless or Perpetual (depending on completion date).
 Tested [squeeth](https://www.opyn.co/strategies/crab?ct=US).
 Insight: platform navigation is simple and straight forward, two prominent strategies around ETH, including USDC for hedging against ETH and ETH for leveraged bullish positions. *ETH side of squeeth affected by [Euler Finance](https://www.chainalysis.com/blog/euler-finance-flash-loan-attack/) exploit.
 The simplicity and minimalism should be replicated for our perpetual market.

 ---